-To find out more about Parkinson’s treatment options, please visit the EPDA website.
+To find out more about Parkinson’s treatment options, please visit Parkinson’s Europe website.

 Podcast: Deciding to have DBS surgery